Maryland home care — a caregiver helping a senior at home

 Important: Waitlist Information

 This is not an entitlement program.
 Meeting eligibility requirements does not guarantee immediate benefits.
-As of Jan 31, 2025, there are 24,015 persons on the Service Registry (waitlist).
-The state invites approximately 700 people to apply each month.
+As of January 31, 2025, there are 24,015 persons on the Service Registry (waitlist).

 Eligibility Criteria